Mirko Alilović

 Mirko Alilović (born 15 September 1985) is a Croatian handball goalkeeper for Wisła Płock.
+He began his senior handball career in Bosnia and Herzegovina and has played for clubs in Spain, Slovenia, Hungary and Poland.

-He won the silver medals both, on the World Championship (2009) and the European Championship (2008, 2010), and a bronze at the 2012 Summer Olympics.
+Alilović made his debut for the Croatia men's national handball team in 2008 and was capped 164 times until his international retirement in 2022.
+He won a World Championship silver and bronze medal, two European Championship silver and bronze medals each, and the bronze medal at the 2012 Summer Olympics with the national team.

-He was named the best athlete from Ljubuški, Bosnia and Herzegovina in 2007.
-He was capped 4 times for Bosnia and Herzegovina men's national handball team.
+Alilović was named the best athlete from Ljubuški, Bosnia and Herzegovina in 2007 and was capped 4 times for Bosnia and Herzegovina men's national handball team from 2006 to 2007.